 The mining market in Brazil is considered to be highly competitive due to its many players.
 The market also contains some big players which have a large influence and are supported by economies of scale.
 As a result, to enter the Brazilian mining industry, it is common for companies to start a joint venture.
 Due to a general increase in capital reserves when opting for a joint venture, the company also becomes less vulnerable to the volatility of the mineral prices.

-To further stimulate foreign investment into the Brazilian mining industry, the government will increase royalties by a set rate on various mineral resources, such as diamonds, gold, and other minerals.
+To further stimulate foreign investment in the Brazilian mining industry, the government will increase royalties by a set rate on various mineral resources, such as diamonds, gold, and other minerals.
 While iron will increase with the commodity prices.
 Furthermore, the government is preparing policies to remove bureaucracy and improve transparency regarding the mining industry.
 In addition, the current limit of a 40% stake for foreigners in mining ventures in Brazil will also increase.

 Want to Find Out More About the Mining Industry in Brazil?

 The Brazilian mining industry is full of opportunities for foreign investors however there are also many complexities that can arise when doing business in the country as a foreigner.
 Biz Latin Hub is a team of local and expatriate specialists that offers services which can assist companies in overcoming these complexities and making their business venture a success.
 If you want to learn more about the services we offer, feel free to contact us now.

 Watch our video to find out more about opportunities in mining services in Latin America!